 Four GCSEs at grade 3 or above.
 These must include grade 1 in Maths, English and Science.
 Equivalent qualifications may also be considered.

-For the riding option, you must also demonstrate a suitable level of riding.
+For the riding option, you must demonstrate a suitable level of riding.
 We also have a maximum weight limit of 13 stone.

 BTEC Level 2 Diploma in Horse Care